yaml/yamlscript/doc/yamlscript.md

   Also math operators like `+` and `-` are symbols.
   YAMLScript and Lingy are more strict about symbols and use a subset of the combinations that are valid in Clojure.
+  Essentially all the symbols you'll see in real world Clojure are allowed in YAMLScript and Lingy.

 * Number